Short-Term Skilled Nursing Facilities for Seniors

 Medicaid eligibility requirements are placed to ensure that people will not commit fraud to become eligible for medical assistance.
 Certain spend-down actions can disqualify a person from being Medicaid eligible.
 For example, a person who gives a large financial gift to relatives within five years before applying for Medicaid may be denied eligibility.
 Note, however, that Medicaid eligibility requirements differ from state to state and will depend on the marital status of the Medicaid applicant.

-Once the person becomes eligible, Medicaid will pay for the complete cost of the stay in a SNF.
+Once the person becomes eligible, Medicaid will pay for the complete cost of the stay in an SNF.
 Furthermore, Medicaid will pay for the SNF care for the long term as long as the patient requires that level of care, even if they will require it for the rest of their life.

 What is My Daily Deductible for Short-Term Skilled Nursing?

 Medicare and Medicaid are two medical insurance benefits that must not be confused with one another.
 Medicaid is given to citizens that fall below the poverty line.
-Because Medicaid is given to people with very low income, Medicaid pays for 100% of the cost of staying in a skilled nursing facility.
+Because Medicaid is given to people with very low incomes, Medicaid pays for 100% of the cost of staying in a skilled nursing facility.

 On the other hand, Medicare also pays for part of the coverage for SNF but does not cover 100% of the costs.
 The coverage of Medicare can be broken down into benefit periods.
 A benefit period will run for 100 days, after which patients will need to pay for the costs out of their pockets if they need to stay beyond the 100 days.

-Here is the breakdown of the Medicare coverage and how much patients will need to copay.
+Here is the breakdown of the Medicare coverage and how much patients will need to co-pay.

 Day 1 to Day 20